-After review of the documentation provided the auditor confirmed that Post Closure Reports are completed when a post is closed, explaining the reason.
-The example of this document was provided to the auditor for May 2021 with the pre-audit documentation demonstrating the process for having deviations documented.
-The auditor randomly requested to review post closure reports for the 7th day of the month for the previous four months.
+(b) After review of the documentation provided, the auditor confirmed that Post Closure Reports are completed when a post is closed, documenting the reason.
+The example of this document was provided to the auditor for February 2022 demonstrating the process for having deviations documented.
+The auditor randomly requested to review post closure reports for the 7th day of the month for the previous six months.
 The review demonstrated that post closures are monitored daily and documented regarding how the closure is addressed.
 Hours closed had documentation showing how the hours were reconciled.
-Due to Covid -19 protocols, one housing unit was designated for quarantine status and was noted as closed three of the four months analyzed.
+Closures related to weekend operations and closed housing units.
+There was no active post closed which had direct supervision of the incarcerated individuals.
 Additionally, while on site, the auditor observed ample staff throughout the facility during the tour.
 The interview with the Superintendent confirmed that the "Plot Plan", based on security level, capacity, physical plant, programs, and general operation is utilized and regularly reviewed on an ongoing basis and formally annually.
-She noted that incidents of sexual abuse or sexual misconduct are considered among other factors.
-Video monitoring does not exist at this facility at this time.
-She indicated there is a Chart Sergeant who constantly monitors staffing needs, post closures and other temporary adjustments.
+He noted that incidents of sexual abuse or sexual misconduct are considered among other factors.
+Video monitoring does exist at this facility, a recent addition.
+He indicated there is an assigned supervisor who constantly monitors staffing needs, post closures and other temporary adjustments.

-As stated, the facility completed the Annual Supervision and Monitoring Plan Review.
+(c) As stated, the facility completed the Annual Supervision and Monitoring Plan Review.
 The interview with the PREA Coordinator yielded the following: "I am consulted regarding assessments of, or adjustments to, facility staffing plans.
 In recent years when the purpose of Adirondack and Hudson Correctional Facilities changed to Adolescent Offender Facilities and then back to adult prisons for specialized populations, I was involved in the development of the staffing plan.
-At least annually, a formal written assessment is done by the facility Superintendent and submitted for consideration by the Director of Security Staffing, the Deputy Commissioner for Correctional Facilities, and me.
+In accordance with SVPPM 115.13, a formal written assessment is completed annually by the facility Superintendent and submitted for consideration by the Director of Security Staffing, the Deputy Commissioner for Correctional Facilities, and me.
 In addition, I am notified of all facility staffing plan adjustments through the Security Staffing Information Unit. "